 As you sit in the high heat of a sauna, your core body temperature will rise significantly.
 As a result of this, and as a way of trying to regulate your temperature, you will begin to excrete a large amount of perspiration (sweat) through the skin while inside the sauna.
 Many other toxins are sent to the liver and the kidneys.

 Sweat has the purpose of cooling down the body and is composed nearly entirely of water.
-More importantly, however, is the fact that sweating inside of a sauna has proven to be very helpful in reducing the chemicals and levels of toxins such as nickel, copper, mercury, zinc, and lead in the body.
+More important, however, is the fact that sweating inside of a sauna has proven to be very helpful in reducing the chemicals and levels of toxins such as nickel, copper, mercury, zinc, and lead in the body.
 These heavy metals can be found in many environments and are easily absorbed.

-You will find more success in flushing unwanted toxins from the body via high penetrating heat that is used regularly.
+You will find more success in flushing unwanted toxins from the body via high-penetrating heat that is used regularly.

 Improve Brain Health